Each year students and parents ask questions about

-Advanced Topics in Mathematics I is the course that students enroll in
+Advanced Topics in Mathematics I was a course that students enroll in

-to work as tutors in the Math Tutoring Center.
-Students also
+to work as tutors in the Math Tutoring Center and where students would also

 complete a variety of projects covering topics from Algebra II through

-Advanced Topics in Mathematics II is a new math class in 2006-07.
+Advanced Topics in Mathematics II started in 2006-07.
 It

 is a projects-based class for students currently taking or who have